andrwsalcdo/c-sharp-intro/README.md

 StringBuilder class provides a more memory friendly way to work with strings.

+#### Static
 Static and Instance members of a Class.
 They are oil & water.
 Can't mix the two.

+#### var in C#
+var keyword let's the compiler figure out what the data type is. not the same var as in other programming languages such as VB or JS.